trufflesecurity/EmailGraffiti/README.md

 # EmailGraffiti
-Vandalize old emails like an NFT that's easy to prove ownership of
+Vandalize old emails by taking over images that point to unclaimed resources, kind of like an NFT that's easy to prove ownership of